 3 trends and converging technology driving the shift

 Around us, technology and trends are converging, which is already reducing the overall number of invoices and also further automating invoice processing for both accounts payable (AP) and accounts receivable (AR) functions.
-Take a look at rules-based matching of invoices to purchase orders (PO) as an example.
+Firstly, take a look at rules-based matching of invoices to purchase orders (PO) as an example.
 It has been around for a while now, and can pretty easily deliver 60–90% straight-through-processing rates, while more recent advances, such as Machine Learning and AI, will drive the automation even further.

-On top of that, consider self-billing, evaluated receipt settlement (ERS), PO call-offs, direct debit and increasing use of virtual card numbers (VCNs) and purchasing cards (pCards), which can all serve the purpose of removing invoices in the source-to-pay process.
+Secondly, on top of that, consider self-billing, evaluated receipt settlement (ERS), PO call-offs, direct debit and increasing use of virtual card numbers (VCNs) and purchasing cards (pCards), which can all serve the purpose of removing invoices in the source-to-pay process.
 Thirdly, while I don’t know how close we actually are to a new world order with blockchain, I do know that blockchain has the potential to remove invoices entirely.
 Blockchain enables the use of smart contracts to intelligently verify the different steps in the supply chain, which will allow us to skip invoicing and go straight to payment.

 All of this has led us to believe we are now in a time and a place where we have one foot in the past and one in the future.
 We are straddling a highly-disruptive time in space, and we are calling this new present/future the post-invoice economy.
 To successfully manage this shift, new thinking is required, and that is our ‘new paradigm’ – which is really just a fancy way to say ‘new thinking’.